GauravK28/Soccer-Player-Detection/DEVELOPMENT.md

 - **4/28/2020**
     - Implemented simple multi-object tracking
     - Need to come up with a better tracking system
     - Or need to figure out
+    - Started working on basic obj detect w/ contours